Samm-Art Williams: Home

 Williams' comedy Home was mounted by the Negro Ensemble Company at St. Mark's Playhouse from 1979 to 1980, moving to Broadway's Cort Theatre from May 7, 1980, to January 4, 1981.
 The play earned nominations for both the Tony Award and the Drama Desk Award.

 1980s

 Williams went on to play Matthew Henson in the historical drama TV movie Cook and Peary: The Race to the Pole (CBS, 1983).
 He starred in the PBS American Playhouse dramas Denmark Vesey (1985; title role) and The Adventures of Huckleberry Finn (as Jim; 1986).
 In the mid-1980s he appeared in television series including The New Mike Hammer, 227, and Frank's Place, a CBS dramedy for which he also served as a story editor.
-His film work during this time included a role in Blood Simple (1984).
+His film work during this time included a role — the fourth lead — in Blood Simple (1984).